GENEXXO-Vision/Knowledge-Hub/blog/new-internet-model.md

 Over the past 14 years, working in complete stealth, a team from the UK has been building exactly this foundation.

 GENEXXO Vision has systematically assembled over 10,000 premium single-word .com domains across 45 categories.
 Not hundreds—thousands.
 HEALTH.
 HOTEL.
 TRAVEL.
 MEDIA.
 ENTERTAINMENT.
 FINANCE.
 INDUSTRY.
 CAREER.
 RESTAURANT.
 DESIGN.
 WELLNESS.
-TECHNOLOGY.
+TECH.
 MUSIC.
 FASHION.
 PROPERTY.
 EDUCATION.
 CULTURE.
 SPORTS.
 Category after category, vertical after vertical.

 This isn't domain speculation or opportunistic acquisition.
 This is patient infrastructure development—identifying the premium single-word domains that represent natural homes for specialized experiences, securing them one by one, building comprehensive coverage across the breadth of the digital economy.